yuzushioh/SwiftyUserDefaultsStore/README.md

 ### Supported types

-SwiftyUserDefaultsStore currently supports limited types, like strings, numbers, booleans.
+SwiftyUserDefaultsStore currently supports limited types, like String, Int, Bool.
 It would be appreciated to recieve pull requests adding more types🙇

 ## Installation